sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_01_prerequisites/embedding_01_prerequisites.md

 This parameter passing is an **"easy-to-implement"** method for developers, but also provides for richer end user experience through deep interactivity of all the page/iframe elements.

-There is a QuickStart that covers parameters and all the available options: [QuickStart: Leverage Parameters and User-Attributes with Sigma Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_howto_leverage_parameters_and_ua/index.html?index=..%2F..index#0)
+There is a QuickStart that covers parameters and all the available options: [Embedding 05: Parameters and User-Attributes](https://quickstarts.sigmacomputing.com/guide/embedding_05_leverage_parameters_and_ua/index.html?index=..%2F..index#0)

 Once a user is logged in, the parent application and embed can interact by passing parameters to each other.

 Sigma provides a built-in JavaScript event "listener" in support of this.

-This is covered in the [QuickStart: Actions and Events.](https://quickstarts.sigmacomputing.com/guide/embedding_6_actions_events/index.html?index=..%2F..index#1)
+This is covered in the [Embedding 07: Actions and Events.](https://quickstarts.sigmacomputing.com/guide/embedding_07_actions_events/index.html?index=..%2F..index#0)

 Lastly, iframes can be made "responsive" to optimize the end-users browser experience:
 [QuickStart: How to: Responsive iframes with Sigma](https://quickstarts.sigmacomputing.com/guide/embedding_dynamic_iframes/index.html?index=..%2F..index#0)